AlexandraFaria/DLBDSMTP01/README.md

 - ODBC Driver 18 for SQL Server
 - Microsoft Azure Portal Login

-## Recreate Image Classification Solution
+## Recreate Local Image Classification Solution
 Note: Currently if all files were downloaded, access to Azure Blob Storage and Azure SQL Database is not accessible due to Firewall and Security Features.
 In order to recreate current solution, individual Azure Blob Storage and Azure SQL Database must be created.